AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/proving-system/performance-targets.md

 Note: this excludes network coordination costs, latency costs, block construction costs, public VM proof construction costs (must be computed before the 2-to-1 rollup proofs), cost to compute the final UltraPlonk proof.

-To accomodate the above costs, we assume that we can budget 40% of block production time towards making proofs.
+To accommodate the above costs, we assume that we can budget 40% of block production time towards making proofs.
 Given these constraints, the following table describes maximum allowable proof construction times for a selection of block sizes.

 <!-- prettier-ignore -->
 | block size | number of successive 2-to-1 rollup proofs | number of parallel Prover machines required for base layer proofs | time required to construct a rollup proof |